Gutopro/alx-higher_level_programming-/0x0F-python-object_relational_mapping/README.md

 # 0x0F.
 Python - Object-relational mapping
 # Background Context
-n this project, you will link two amazing worlds: Databases and Python!
+In this project, you will link two amazing worlds: Databases and Python!

 In the first part, you will use the module MySQLdb to connect to a MySQL database and execute your SQL queries.